http://v3.espacenet.com/publicationDetails/biblio?DB=EPODOC&adjacent=true&locale=en_EP&FT=D&date=19991214&CC=US&NR=6000214A&KC=A

 SUMMARY OF THE INVENTION

-The methods and apparatus utilized in this invention, a
+The methods and apparatus utilized in this invention, a Detonation

-Detonation Cycle Gas Turbine, are two constant volume--cyclic
+Cycle Gas Turbine, are two constant volume--cyclic

-flow--combustion chambers connected by a common manifold; a blower that
+flow--combustion chambers connected by a common manifold; a blower

-chambers via the manifold.
+combustion chambers via the manifold.
 Fuel is Injected into

 venturis in the manifold next to the combustion chambers.
 The high

-power, 300 joule, arc ignitions, producing photolytic and radiolytic
+power, 300 joule, arc ignitions, producing photolytic and

-particles and waves disassociates oxygen and hydrocarbon molecules
+radiolytic particles and waves disassociates oxygen and

-throughout the combustion chambers, producing
+hydrocarbon molecules throughout the combustion chambers,

-pressures of 20 atmospheres to drive the turbine.
+mean chamber pressures of 20 atmospheres to drive the turbine.
 The

-methods and apparatus utilized in Detonation cycle gas turbine are not
+methods and apparatus utilized in Detonation cycle gas turbine are

 This invention utilizes a modified Pelton Water Wheel, as the